KevinAst/eatery-nod-w/README.md

     to a more detailed table when enough device real estate is available _(see [Responsive Design])_.

-  - When pool entries are sorted by distance, the mileage divider is now more visually distinct _(using color)_.
+  - When pool entries are sorted by distance:

+    - the mileage divider is now more visually distinct _(using color)_

+    - eatery name is used as a secondary sort field (within the same distance)

 - A user-selectable **responsive boundary** is promoted through the [User Menu], defining where additional screen content can be